Yashi-9/Hardware-Sales-Insights/README.md

 3. Enabled filtering and drill-down capabilities to explore product-level insights.

+4. Explanation of Cluters:

+   Cluster5: Indicates a niche, premium cluster that, despite low sales, carries high margins and low COGS.
+It should be promoted carefully.

+   Cluster4: Suggests high sales with medium margins – your key volume drivers, so efficiency is crucial.

+   Cluster3: Represents hidden gems that might be underperforming in volume but offer high margins.
+Consider expanding their reach.

+   Cluster2: Warns about clusters with low sales, negative margins, and high COGS; these might be candidates for discontinuation.

+   Cluster1: Depicts a steady-performing segment with slight margins where there’s potential for margin improvement

 ### Market Analysis Dashboard:

 1. Visualized sales and profitability across different geographical regions using interactive maps.